ckimels/portfolio/video game sales/README.md

+### Video Game Sales
+The Data contains records of video game sales

-This Project was started to accomplish exploratory data analysis for a data set of video game sales.
-The goal is to explore the data, clean and prep as necessary, then find interesting insights and plot them.
+This Project was started to accomplish exploratory data analysis with a goal to explore the data, clean and prep as necessary, then find interesting insights and plot them.

 ## First 20 records
 *df.head(20)*